Charente-Maritime: Climate

 The climate is mild and sunny, with less than 900 mm of precipitation per year and with insolation being remarkably high, in fact, the highest in Western France including southernmost sea resorts such as Biarritz.
 Average extreme temperatures vary from 39 °C in summer to -5 °C in winter (as of 2022).

 Economy

 The economy of Charente-Maritime is based on three major sectors: tourism, maritime industry, and manufacturing.
 Cognac and pineau are two of the major agricultural products with maize and sunflowers being the others.

 Charente-Maritime is the headquarters of the major oyster producer Marennes-Oléron.
 Oysters cultivated here are shipped across Europe.

 Rochefort is a shipbuilding site and has been a major French naval base since 1665.

 La Rochelle is a seat of major French industry.
 Just outside the city, in Aytré, is a factory for the French engineering giant Alstom, where the TGV, the cars for the Paris and other metros are manufactured (see :fr:Alstom Aytré).
 It is a popular venue for tourism, with its picturesque medieval harbour and city walls.

 Demographics

-The inhabitants of the department are called Charentais-Maritimes.
+The inhabitants of the department are called Charentais-Maritimes in France.